bulletmark/edir/README.md

-  -G, --no-git      do not use git if invoked within a git repository -g, --git         negate the --no-git option and DO use automatic git -d, --dirnames    edit given directory names directly, not their contents -F, --files       only show/edit files
+  -G, --no-git      do not use git if invoked within a git repository -g, --git         negate the --no-git option and DO use automatic git -d, --dirnames    edit given directory names directly, not their contents -t, --trash       use trash-put (from trash-cli) to do deletions -T, --no-trash    negate the -t/--trash/ option
+  -F, --files       only show/edit files
   -D, --dirs        only show/edit directories
   -L, --nolinks     ignore all symlinks
   --suffix SUFFIX   specify suffix for editor file, default=".sh"

 Note you can set default starting arguments in ~/.config/edir-flags.conf.
-The negation options (i.e. shortform --no-* options) allow you to temporarily override your defaults.
+The negation options (i.e. the --no-* options and their shortforms) allow you to temporarily override your defaults.
 ```

 ## Embed in Ranger File Manager